Allergies are a year-round thing.

-In the case of airborne, seasonal allergies, it’s often best that you use Lavender oil.
-Often combining them with Eucalyptus oil improves the effects.
+In the case of airborne, seasonal allergies, it’s often best that you use Lavender essential oil.
+Often combining it with Eucalyptus essential oil improves the effects.

 However, you need to know how to use this oil efficiently in order to make sure you reap the most benefits from it.
 Since seasonal allergies are usually respiratory or nasal, it’s best that you go for the inhalation option.

-- It clears up your airways
+- It may help clear up your airways

-- It suppresses your body’s response
+- It may help suppresses your body’s response

-- It modifies your immune system
+- It may help improve your immune system

-- It desensitizes your home
+- It can help sanitize the air in your home

 If you experience seasonal allergies, you should consider using essential oils.